fawazsanu/Smart-Microgrid-Balancer/README.md

 ## Design Notes

 **Generator cycle model:** Each generator thread adds power to the grid, sleeps for a cycle duration, then subtracts that same amount before generating a new value.
-This models discrete generation intervals rather than continuous output — a deliberate simplification for simulation clarity.
+This models discrete generation intervals rather than continuous output, a deliberate simplification for simulation clarity.

 **Demand accounting:** Consumers hold their demand value in `total_demand` for approximately 2 seconds (simulating power consumption), then release it.
 The lock ensures the supply-vs-demand check and demand increment are atomic.